Grass Livery, DIY, Part or Full — Which Type of Livery Is Right for Your Horse?

 The four main livery types suit very different horses and owners.
 A straight comparison to help you work out which arrangement fits your situation.

-Here's a straight comparison of the four main livery types and the situations each one actually suits.
+A straight comparison of the four main livery types and the situations each one suits.

 Grass livery